randomfox/PyCubix/README.md

 - Up face: U U' U2 U2'
 - Down face: D D' D2 D2'

-Wide movements (like Fw) as well as M, E, S, x, y, z are not supported at the moment.
+Wide moves like Rw as well as M, E, S, x, y, z are not supported at the moment.

 ## Tested on the following operating systems